Terminal H2H

 Next steps

-- Set up your development environment for your chosen platform
+- Set up your platform environment and install the SDK

 Ready to get started?
 Choose your platform above to begin the integration process.